wp-plugins/g-social-icons/README.md

 * Behance
 * RSS

 Only fill out the URL’s for the icons which you want displayed, you can do this in Settings -> G Social Icons.
-Here you can also change the colour of the icons, if you leave the Icon Colour field empty the plugin will use the original brand colour for the icon.
+Here you can also change the colour of the icons, if you leave the Icon Colour field empty the plugin will use the default original colours for the icons.

-Use [g-social-media] or <?php echo do_shortcode(‘[g-social-media]’); ?> to display them.
+Use [g-social-icons], <?php echo do_shortcode(‘[g-social-icons]’); ?> or the widget to display them.